abi-sheks/mutter-cli/README.md

-A sample command-line application with an entrypoint in `bin/`, library code in `lib/`, and example unit test in `test/`.
+# Registering and logging in

 ## Register a user
 Use the command `register username password` to register a new user on the platform.
+Note that you will need to login separately after registering.
 ## Login
 Use `login username password` to login as an existing user.
 Note that only one user can be logged in during a session.
 ## Logout
 Use `logout` to logout of the session.

+# Servers

 ## Create a server
-Use `create-server server_name` to create a new server.
-You will automatically be marked as the owner of that server and gain the ability to add other users, add categories, channels and manage permissions.
+Use `create-server server_name join_permission` to create a new server.
+You will automatically be marked as the owner of that server and gain the ability to add other users, add categories, channels and manage permissions. `join_permission` can be either set as open or closed.
+Open servers can be joined by any users, while closed servers require owner to add new members.
+It is set to open by default.
+## Joining a server
+Use `join-server server_name` to join a server, granted the server is open.
 ## Add users to a server
 Use `add-member server_name user_name` to add existing users to a server.
 Ypu must be logged in to do so.
 The added user will automatically be given member privileges.
 ## Add categories to a server